Skip to main content

 4

-For each variable, you can toggle a “Required” checkbox:
+For each row you can toggle a Required checkbox:

-• If checked, Pearl will automatically prompt the customer to provide the variable’s value before sending the API request, if it hasn’t been collected yet.
+• Checked: Pearl prompts the customer for the value before sending the request if it hasn’t been collected yet.

 When using a variable in the body, be aware that:

-You can mix static values and variables in the same request body to create dynamic payloads.
+• You can mix static values and variables in the same body.

 How to define nested keys